Learning Design Audit · Private · May 2026

 A cohort-level view TIA does not currently have

 The diagnostic produces data at both the individual and cohort level.
-At the cohort level, it shows which specific reasoning domains are breaking down most frequently across the member base, not which questions are being asked in Discord, not which lessons have been completed, but which types of decisions members cannot execute correctly, and how confident they are when they get them wrong.
-The confidence-accuracy gap is one of the most commercially significant signals in trading education: the member who is most certain and most wrong is the member closest to a large loss, and the member most likely to attribute that loss to the methodology rather than to their own reasoning.
+At the cohort level, it shows which specific reasoning domains are failing most frequently across the member base, not which questions are being asked in Discord, not which lessons have been completed, but which types of decisions members cannot execute correctly, and how confident they are when they get them wrong.
+The confidence-accuracy gap is one of the most significant signals in trading education.
+The member who is most certain and most wrong is the one closest to a large loss, and a cohort view shows you who that is early.
+More than that, it shows where the whole cohort is strong and where they struggle, so attention can be focused to support exactly where it helps members most.
 That signal is currently invisible inside TIA's systems.

 03